SaidQT/SOAR/README.md

 ## Objectives

 - **Pet Adoption Facilitation:** Enable users to browse profiles of pets available for adoption, including detailed descriptions and images to facilitate informed decisions.
-- **Educational Resources:** Provide resources and information on pet care, adoption processes, and responsible pet ownership to support potential adopters.
 - **User-Friendly Interface:** Design an intuitive interface that enhances the user experience, making it easy for visitors to navigate and interact with the website.

 ## Requirements